cubeworx/cbwxannounce/README.md

 ## Thanks

-This application was origionally copied from [manymine](https://github.com/illiteratealliterator/manymine) but has since been updated to be compatible with both Bedrock Edition & Java Edition servers.
+This application was origionally copied from [manymine](https://github.com/illiteratealliterator/manymine) but is being updated to be compatible with both Bedrock Edition & Java Edition servers.